Mapping Charts of Accounts

 We have a video tutorial on mapping charts of accounts here.

-Xero operate a double entry booking keeping method with a range of control accounts.
-Parolla operates a similar system.
+Most modern accounting systems operate a double-entry book-keeping method with a range of control accounts.

-When we create a payslip it contains a range of individual monetary movements.
+When we create a payslip it contains a range of individual monetary transactions.

-When we send that to Xero as a bill or manual journal we create two transaction lines for each payslip line.
-The first transaction increases the relevant liability account.
-The second transaction increases the relevant expense account.
+When we send those monetary transactions, as a bill or manual journal, we create both a credit and debit line for each transaction.
+The first line increases the relevant liability account.
+The second line increases the relevant expense account.

 When you reconcile the money paid out to the employee from your bank account, the Xero accounts payable account will reduce by the amount paid.
-Leaving just the wages and salaries expense, tax expense and the tax liability.
+Leaving just the wages and salaries expense, tax expense, and tax liability.

 Later the next month when you pay the government the tax owed, you reconcile that against the taxes liability account.
 Leaving just the wages and salaries expense and the tax expense.

 Both of the liabilities have been cleared by the payments to the employee and the tax collector.